Coke Zero Sugar 400

 The Coke Zero Sugar 400 is an annual NASCAR Cup Series stock car race at Daytona International Speedway.
-First held in 1959, the event consists of 160 laps, 400 mi, and is the second of two major stock car events held at Daytona on the Cup Series circuit, the other being the Daytona 500.
-From its inception in 1959 through 2019, it was traditionally held on or around the United States' Independence Day (from 1988 until 2019, the race was scheduled for the first Saturday of July – that closest to July 4).
-In 1998, it became the first stock car race at Daytona to be held at night under-the-lights.
-In 2020, the race was moved to late August and has been the last race of the NASCAR Regular Season (except in 2024 when it was the second to last race due to schedule changes that needed to be made in accordance with 2024 Summer Olympics broadcasting.)
+First held in 1959, the event consists of 160 laps, 400 mi, and is the second of two major stock car events held at Daytona on the oval, the other being the Daytona 500.
+From its inception in 1959, it was traditionally held on or around the United States' Independence Day until 2019.
+In 2020, the race was moved to late August and has been the last race of the NASCAR regular season.